 We used refractor telescopes for lenses!

 Seeing as how Trevor was beginning to get right into deep-sky astrophotography, we utilized his high-quality telescope to photograph birds.
 And why not?
-An apochromatic refractor telescope such as the Explore Scientific ED80 has some interesting specs for daytime nature photography:
+An apochromatic refractor telescope such as the William Optics Zenithstar 72 or Explore Scientific ED80 have some impressive specs for daytime nature photography.